nette/http/readme.md

 HTTP Request
 -------------

 Nette cleans out data sent by user from control and invalid characters.
-It also removes any //magic_quotes//.

 The URL of the request is available as [api:Nette\Http\UrlScript] instance: